-Bort is a web application for website bookmarks and search – a web page interface to browse and manage your bookmarks and to search the web via custom search engines.
+Bort is a web app for website bookmarks and search – a web page interface to browse and manage your bookmarks and to search the web via custom search engines.
 Bort is intended for daily web browsing and suitable for use as your browser home page and/or default new tab page.
 It's also useful when using a public computer or borrowing someone else's computer, where you cannot or don't want to permanently store bookmarks.

 Bort saves your bookmarks as a file in your Dropbox.
-Via Dropbox those same bookmarks are accessible wherever on any device and any browser you want to use.
+Via Dropbox those same bookmarks are accessible on any device and any browser you want to use.
 Bookmarks are automatically periodically synced and any changes made on one device will show up on other devices.
 Since Dropbox is used for storage, Bort does not have user accounts of its own, you just log in with your Dropbox account.

 Bort is designed, written, maintained and operated by Osmo Salomaa.
 Bort has been around since October 2015.

 No. Bort is not UI and technology-wise designed to handle a huge archive of rarely accessed links, but rather a moderate amount of frequently accessed ones.
 Bort also has no social or sharing features.
-While such might be added in the future, sharing would be an explicit action, not on by default.

 Yes, sort of.
 Bort can best be seen as a replacement for browser bookmarks, providing a better user interface and a sync mechanism that is independent of which operating system, browser etc. you use.

 Search bookmarks are URLs that are evaluated based on a search query and sent to an

 e.g. if you type “donuts” in the search field and have a